ZG089/Re-Malwack/README.md

 ## Command Usage (How to use Re-Malwack on Terminal

-Type``su -c remalwack`` on Termux to show up the help message which will output this:
+Type``su -c re=malwack`` on Termux to show up the help message which will output this:

 ```
 "Usage: re-malwack [--update-hosts | -reset | --blockporn | --whitelist <domain> | --blacklist | --help]"